imaximix/react-clock-timepicker/README.md

 Compatibility
 -------------

-Requires a version of React to be installed:
-- Tested a bit with react ~0.10.0
+- Requires Browsers with SVG: IE9+
+- Currently broken in Firefox and IE
-- Developed using react ~0.12.0
+- Developed using react ~0.12.0, likely works in 0.10.0

-Requires Browsers with SVG: IE9+

-Animations Require CSS3, but should be ignored otherwise
+- Animations Require CSS3, but should be ignored otherwise

 Task List
 ---------